Socialsquare/Franklin/README.md

 Amazon S3
 ---------
-Global Change Lab uses Amazon S3 as backend image host (to save bandwidth costs).
+Franklin uses Amazon S3 as backend image host (to save bandwidth costs).

 I recommend creating an IAM user under your account so that you don't access the S3 bucket directly via the root user on your AWS account.